How to Train Your Dragon 2: Plot

-Back at Berk, they find that Drago has attacked the village and taken control of its dragons.
-With a heartfelt apology, Hiccup frees Toothless from the Bewilderbeast's control, much to Drago's surprise.
-Hiccup and Toothless confront Drago, but the Bewilderbeast encases them in ice.
-However, Toothless blasts away the ice and enters a glowing super-powered state, where he is immune to the Bewilderbeast's control, enraged that the Bewilderbeast tried to hurt Hiccup.
-Toothless then challenges the Bewilderbeast to protect his rider, repeatedly shooting it in the face, which breaks its control over the other dragons, who side with Toothless as the new alpha.
-All the dragons continually fire at the Bewilderbeast until Toothless fires a final massive blast, breaking its left tusk.
-Defeated, the Bewilderbeast retreats with Drago on his back.
+Back at Berk, they find that Drago has attacked the village and taken control of the dragons.
+Hiccup frees Toothless from the Bewilderbeast's control and confronts Drago before the Bewilderbeast encases them in ice, from which Toothless shields Hiccup.
+However, Toothless blasts away the ice and enters a glowing, super-powered state, making him immune to the Bewilderbeast's control.
+Toothless challenges the Bewilderbeast while repeatedly shooting at it, breaking its control over the other dragons to side with him.
+The freed dragons fire at the Bewilderbeast until Toothless fires a massive blast, breaking its left tusk.
+Defeated, the Bewilderbeast retreats to the sea with Drago.

-The Vikings and dragons celebrate their victory, and Hiccup is made chieftain of Berk, while all the dragons from both Berk and Valka's sanctuary bow before Toothless as their new king.
-Afterward, Berk undergoes repairs, with Hiccup feeling confident that its dragons can defend it.
+The Vikings and dragons celebrate their victory.
+Hiccup is officially made chieftain of Berk, Valka decides to stay with her son, and the dragons accept Toothless as the new alpha.
+Berk undergoes repairs, and Hiccup feels confident that they will defend their way of life.